Repair and personal donations

 • GRENED is a charity in Grenada which helps rural schoolchildren with the cost of transport and school supplies.

-• Guyana Speaks Established in January 2017 as an initiative to bring together the Guyanese diaspora, Guyana SPEAKS runs a programme of events at the Classic in Tooting Bec (nearly always) on the last Sunday of each month.
+• Guyana Speaks was established in January 2017 as an initiative to bring together the Guyanese diaspora, running a programme of events at the Classic in Tooting Bec (nearly always) on the last Sunday of each month.

 Justice and Care and International Justice Mission are organisations addressing forced labour, people trafficking and unfair employment practices today.